 the formation of new blood vessels.
 Some cancer treatments work by blocking angiogenesis, which helps keep blood from reaching (“feeding”) the tumor.
 See also anti-angiogenesis agent.

 a test in which a contrast dye is injected directly into a blood vessel that goes to the area that is being studied.
-A series of x-rays are then taken to show doctors the blood vessels around a tumor.
+A series of x-rays are then taken to show doctors the blood vessels in the area.
+This test can be used to look at the blood vessels around a tumor.

-a form of cancer that starts from cells that line blood vessels or lymph vessels.
+a type of cancer that starts from cells that line blood vessels or lymph vessels.

 loss of appetite, which may be caused by either the cancer itself or treatments such as chemotherapy.